major0/gh-artifact-cleanup/README.md

 no-longer the tip of any branch.
 Generally this is a result of a developer making updates to a [pull-request][], though it also includes artifacts for any pull-requests which have been accepted into the mainline of development.
-This action assumes that any reports/logs/artifacts for a rebased [pull-request][] can be discarded, and any artifacts for a merged [pull-request][] will be replaced by new workflow runs when the mainline (master/main/trunc/etc) is updated.
+This action assumes that any report/log artifacts for a rebased [pull-request][] can be discarded, and any artifacts for a merged [pull-request][] will be replaced by new workflow runs when the mainline (master/main/trunc/etc) is updated.